Barnum Museum of Natural History: Conflagration

 On April 14, 1975, faulty wiring in a refrigeration unit on the second floor of the building ignited a fire.
 By 4:30 a.m. the building and its contents were engulfed in the flames.
 Firefighters from eight towns were enlisted to battle the blaze and by 6 a.m. the fire was put out.
 Despite the size of the fire, there were no deaths.
 The remains of the building continued to smolder but when the smoke cleared after several days all that was left of the specimens were ashes and the metal armatures which held the remains upright.
-The morning after the fire, an employee entered the remains and swept Jumbo's remains into an empty 14-ounce Peter Pan peanut butter jar.
+The morning after the fire, an employee entered the wreckage and swept Jumbo's remains into an empty 14-ounce Peter Pan peanut butter jar.
 The loss of Jumbo became international news which overshadowed the loss of invaluable research done by the Biology department.

 Aftermath

-Today Jumbo's ashes are housed in a makeshift urn and are brought to inspire the university athletic teams.
-Other remains of his hide including the tail survived and are stored in the archives of the university.
-The plan to rebuild Barnum Hall started immediately and under President Jean Mayer the university improved the maintenance of other buildings to prevent future fires.
-The firm of Kubitz and Pepi was commissioned for the reconstruction, however the original mansard roof was replaced by a flat roof.
-In the end the complete interior gutting and roof replacement after the fire caused a substantial loss of architectural integrity.
+Today, Jumbo's ashes are housed in a makeshift urn, and sometimes brought out to inspire the university athletic teams.
+Other remains of his hide, including the tail, survived and are stored in the archives of the university.

+The plan to rebuild Barnum Hall started immediately, and under President Jean Mayer the university improved the maintenance of other buildings to prevent future fires.
+The firm of Kubitz and Pepi was commissioned for the reconstruction; however, the original mansard roof was replaced by a flat roof.
+In the end, the complete interior gutting and roof replacement after the fire caused a substantial loss of architectural integrity.

 In 1976, Barnum Hall reopened to students.
-The lack of Tufts' mascot prompted students to place a papier-mâché statue that once stood at Benson's Wild Animal Farm in New Hampshire.
-In 2013, a university committee decided to improve the situation by commissioning Steven Whyte to create a bronze statue of Jumbo.
+The absence of Tufts University's mascot prompted students to place a papier-mâché statue, which once stood at Benson's Wild Animal Farm in New Hampshire, in Jumbo's place.
+In 2013, a university committee decided to commission Steven Whyte to create a bronze statue of Jumbo.
 The 5,000 pound statue was paid for by a former interim vice president of operations at Tufts.
 On April 27, 2015, the bronze statue was unveiled.